NicholasGennadyKorta/Portfolio/README.md

 <h2>VR Hip-Tracker Prototype</h2>
 <p>
   Device to deterimne which direction user is facing so VR movement can be based on hip direction rather than headset direction.
   This allows more realistic movement in VR space.
+Device connects to app using serial communication.
 </p>
 <ul>
   <li>Arudio mini used for microcontroller.</li>